SmoothGNN: Smoothing-aware GNN for Unsupervised Node Anomaly Detection: Experiments

 \subsection{Alternative Smoothing Patterns}

-In addition to the smoothing patterns observed in vanilla GNN, graph learning models like APPNP \citep{klicpera19appnp} also converge to a steady state.
-Specifically, the converged state of APPNP can be expressed as
+In addition to the smoothing patterns observed in vanilla GNN, other graph learning models such as APPNP \citep{klicpera19appnp} can also converge to a steady state.
+The converged state of APPNP is expressed as:

 where $\alpha$ is the teleport probability.
 To investigate whether any smoothing pattern can be utilized for detecting anomalous nodes, we modify the graph convolution operation in SSGNN with APPNP update rule $\vect{Z}^t=(1-\alpha)\vect{A}\vect{Z}^{t-1}+\alpha \vect{X}$, and replace $\vect{B}^t$ with $\vect{Z}^t-\vect{Z}^\infty$.
 The results of this modified model, denoted as SmoothGNN-A, are shown in Table \ref{tab:appnp}.
-We observe that by employing alternative smoothing patterns, the framework can still effectively detect anomalous nodes, thus validating that smoothing patterns serve as accurate identifiers for NAD tasks.
+Due to the high computational complexity of the inversion of a matrix, we only report 8 datasets for SmoothGNN-A. We observe that by employing alternative smoothing patterns, the framework can still effectively detect anomalous nodes, thus validating that smoothing patterns serve as accurate identifiers for NAD.
 However, based on the comparison between SmoothGNN and SmoothGNN-A in Table \ref{tab:appnp}, we find SmoothGNN can achieve relatively better performance in most datasets.
-These results demonstrate information from spectral space can also be important in NAD tasks.
+These results demonstrate information from spectral space is also important in NAD.